maplight/votersedge-voting-info/voting-info/election-authorities/ca/1-alameda-county-registrar-of-voters/all-elections/en/ways-to-vote/vote-at-polling-place-in-person.md

 ---
-title: "How do I vote at the polling place in person?"
+title: "How do I vote at the polling place in person in Alameda County?"
 published: false
 weight: 6
 section: "ways-to-vote"